Article 1 General stipulations

 Article 8 B-Book I in the main section

 1. Horses with dams registered in the main section (Studbook, D-Book, B-Book I and B-Book II) and whose sire is a Foal Book registered stallion with a breeding licence at the time of the conception, will be registered in B-Book I. Offspring of B-Book I mares can be registered in the KFPS Studbook after two generations if in two consecutive generations they descend from a KFPS approved Studbook stallion.
 Registration in the KFPS Studbook can be realised within one generation if, including the sire of the offspring in question, three out of four previous generations were sired by KFPS approved Studbook stallions.
+In case a Foalbook stallion with a stud license is approved then subject to the dam’s register of the offspring, the offspring in question can be upgraded to the main section of the KFPS.

 Article 9 B-Book II in the main section